-For the last 6 years i’ve taught courses at Syn Studio art school in downtown Montreal.
+For 7 I taught courses at Syn Studio art school in downtown Montreal.

 Are your drawings sometimes stiff or lifeless?
 Do you struggle to quickly capture moving bodies, or convey the illusion of motion in your drawings?
 Do you want to be able to draw quickly, confidently, and dynamically in a fun, fast, and fluid way?
 Or just generally gain greater control over your drawing tools?